 Be sure to follow product labels appropriately during application.
 Lastly, if you notice weeds and you aren’t sure which type of weed it is, check out our Identifying Common Lawn Weeds blog.

 Pictured above from left to right: Crabgrass, goosegrass, clover, knotweed, spurge and lespedeza.

 5. Watch Out for Insects That May Begin Coming Out

 If your lawn has suffered from insect damage around this time in the past, it is a good idea to apply a broad spectrum insecticide at this time to prevent them from coming back again.
 If the insecticide is a granular product, be sure to water it in so that it soaks into your soil.
 On the other hand, if it’s a liquid product, you will either need to attach it to the end of your garden hose or tank mix it.

 As temperatures warm up, you’ll more than likely spot insects in your lawn and garden.
 One of the most common spring insects in lawns are white grub worms.

-Scotts GrubEx and Dylox 6.2 are often used to treat currently existing grub worm infestations where as Imidacloprid-based products like Merit 0.5 G and Merit 2F (not pictured) prevent them.
+Acelepryn is often used to treat currently existing grub worm infestations where as Imidacloprid-based products like Imidacloprid 2F, which is included in the Lawnifi Complete Program, Merit 0.5 G and Merit 2F (not pictured) prevent them.